 The CTS frame sent in response to an MU-RTS Trigger frame shall be carried in a non-HT or non-HT duplicate PPDU (see Clause 17).

-A non-AP HE STA transmitting a CTS frame in response to an MU-RTS Trigger frame shall set the TXVECTOR parameter SCRAMBLER_INITIAL_VALUE to the same value as the RXVECTOR parameter SCRAMBLER_INITIAL_VALUE of the received MU-RTS Trigger frame.
+A non-AP (#16562)STA transmitting a CTS frame in response to an MU-RTS Trigger frame shall set the TXVECTOR parameter SCRAMBLER_INITIAL_VALUE to the same value as the RXVECTOR parameter SCRAMBLER_INITIAL_VALUE of the received MU-RTS Trigger frame.

+NOTE 1 – To achieve this, the initial state of the scrambler to be used for the transmission of CTS response to a MU-RTS Trigger frame is computed from the RXVECTOR parameter SCRAMBLER_INITIAL_VALUE of the received MU-RTS Trigger frame."(#16014)

+NOTE 2 – Bandwidth signaling TA is not used in MU-RTS and CTS response to MU-RTS (see 9.3.1.23 Trigger frame format and 9.3.1.3 CTS frame format).
+As a result, TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT is not present in MU-RTS and CTS response to MU-RTS, and in Figure 17-7 (Data scrambler), first 7 bits of Scrambling Sequence for MU-RTS and CTS response to MU-RTS is not defined by Table 17-7 (Contents of the first 7 bits of the scrambling sequence).(#17087)

 The data rate to be used for the non-HT or non-HT duplicate PPDU response shall be 6 Mb/s.

 A CTS frame sent in response to an MU-RTS Trigger frame shall be transmitted on the 20 MHz channels indicated in the RU Allocation subfield of the User Info field of the MU-RTS Trigger frame.